App Tracks Buprenorphine Doses to Manage Opioid Withdrawal

 Rosenthal partnered with Yale psychiatrist, Dr. Theddeus Iheanacho, to apply for funding grants to create the app.
 BUP Home Induction shows patients how to safely take their Opioid addiction treatment medication, Buprenorphine, for the first 3 days of treatment.
 The first three days, known as the induction phase of treatment, are especially important for patients due to withdrawal symptoms like sweating, anxiety, nausea, and abdominal pain.
 Individuals can track and keep note of any problems they have, while using the app to learn about treatment.

-Individuals using this app will get a better grasp on how their Buprenorphine medication benefits them and what it does for their Opioid Use Disorder.
+Individuals using this app can get a better grasp on how their Buprenorphine medication benefits them and what it does for their Opioid Use Disorder.
 Additionally, they have access to frequently asked questions for their convenience.
 Apps like these allow people to access medication management information for free and in their privacy of their home.
 Medical staff can also use it to help patients, and rehab facilities can encourage its use among their own patients.

 Applications like this and others make treatment accessible and contribute greatly to helping people cope with the difficulties of addiction.
 The app encourages responsibility and can save the lives of Americans struggling with addiction.